 Fueled by advanced technologies, manufacturing execution systems are evolving to become service-oriented, modular, and connected.

 Cloud connectivity is the backbone of smart factories, allowing advanced manufacturing systems, devices, products, and equipment to interact autonomously.
 IIoT (Industrial Internet of Things) devices and sensors across the supply chain are continually gathering and generating data.
-This real-time sharing of data helps smart factories to continually improve their operations – automating better workflows, customizing products and services, and growing smarter and more efficient over time.
+This real-time sharing of data helps smart factories to continually improve their operations – automating better workflows, customising products and services, and growing smarter and more efficient over time.

-While personalization makes manufacturing more complex, advanced technologies can help manufacturing systems to react and pivot in real time.
+While personalisation makes manufacturing more complex, advanced technologies can help manufacturing systems to react and pivot in real time.
 Artificial intelligence (AI) can improve production efficiency, handle predictive maintenance, and reduce waste.
 Tapping into machine learning capabilities, production lines can become increasingly smart and efficient.
 With virtual reality (VR), manufacturers can simulate processes and identify potential improvements.
-And they can integrate augmented reality (AR) solutions to reduce production downtime and optimize shop floor operations.
+And they can integrate augmented reality (AR) solutions to reduce production downtime and optimise shop floor operations.

-All of these advanced technologies and capabilities make it easier for companies to compete in a digital world – responding to demand rapidly and accurately with customized products that are lower in cost and higher in quality.
+All of these advanced technologies and capabilities make it easier for companies to compete in a digital world – responding to demand rapidly and accurately with customised products that are lower in cost and higher in quality.

-A manufacturing execution system (MES) is software designed to optimize the manufacturing process by monitoring, tracking, documenting, and controlling the entire production lifecycle.
+A manufacturing execution system (MES) is software designed to optimise the manufacturing process by monitoring, tracking, documenting, and controlling the entire production lifecycle.
 An MES improves quality control and increases uptime while also reducing inventory and costs.
 A key benefit of a manufacturing execution system is improved product tracking and genealogy – which is essential for manufacturers who must meet regulatory compliance and transparency requirements.

 MES and ERP systems have complementary roles to play in manufacturing operations.
 By integrating them, companies can get a complete, holistic view of operations that neither system can provide on its own.
 For example, with ERP you can determine which products to manufacture – and with MES you can determine how to manufacture these products as efficiently and profitably as possible.